laurentperrinet/laurentperrinet.github.io/content/talk/2012-01-24-edinburgh/index.md

   url: https://laurentperrinet.github.io/talk/2012-01-24-edinburgh/
 location: Room IF 4.31/4.33, Institute for Adaptive and Neural Computation (ANC) at the University of Edinburgh
 publication: '*A  seminar from the Institute for Adaptive and Neural Computation (ANC)*'
 title: 'Edge statistics in natural images versus laboratory animal environments: implications for understanding lateral connectivity in V1'
-tags: ["bayesian-modelling", "primary-visual-cortex", "sparse-coding"]
+tags:
-categories: ["Behavioural Neuroscience", "NeuroAI & Machine Learning", "Visual Neuroscience"]
+- bayesian-modelling
+- primary-visual-cortex
+- sparse-coding
+categories:
+- Behavioural Neuroscience
+- NeuroAI & Machine Learning
+- Visual Neuroscience
-projects: ["", "tout-public"]
+projects:
+- tout-public
 ---
 * See a followup in {{< cite page="/publication/perrinet-bednar-15" view="1" >}}